otsob/posemir/benchmark/README.md

 and [cargo-criterion](https://github.com/bheisler/cargo-criterion).
 To run the benchmarks, execute `cargo criterion` inside this directory (`benchmark`).

-The benchmarks data set sizes can be set with the following envinronment variables:
+The benchmarks data set sizes can be set with the following environment variables:

 - `BENCHMARK_DATASET_MIN_SIZE`: minimum size of datasets to use
 - `BENCHMARK_DATASET_MAX_SIZE`: maximum size of datasest to use